iamfriedbean/ruaweb/README.md

 ```

 ## Output
 The results are displayed as standard output.
-It returns the URL including the identified protocol(http/https), status code, http title and server if available.
+It returns the URL including the identified protocol(http/https),port used, status code, http title and server if available.

 ```
 echo 'github.com' | ruaweb